You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 They have also been seen searching Blueskin Nurseries, which is also on Harvey St and was blocked off at both ends, they said.

 Police dog units were also at the scene.

 Police earlier told the Greymouth Star they had launched a manhunt after an early morning firearms incident in Blaketown.

-They appealed for sightings of the man with a warning that he is considered dangerous and should not be approached.
+They have appealed for sightings of Tweedy with a warning that he is considered dangerous and should not be approached.

 He is wanted in relation to family harm and firearm offences.